 “Thus knowing oneself to be transcendental to the material senses, mind and intelligence.
 O mighty-armed Arjuna, one should steady the mind by deliberate spiritual intelligence and thus – by spiritual strength – conquer this insatiable enemy known as lust”.
 (Text 43, Chapter 3)

-In the Bhagwat Gita such circumstances has been narrated clearly which influence the activities of the souls incarnating into material body.
+In the Bhagwat Gita, such circumstances have been narrated clearly which influence the activities of the souls incarnating into the material body.
 The following texts are very important in this regard.